creativetechnologylab/coding-tutorials/folder-of-files-python.md

 Running this should show a list of the files in the directory that you provided earlier and saved to the `directory_path` variable.
 If you are not getting the right output, then change `directory_path` so that is leading to the right place.

-4. Pass the file names to a command for reading the files.
+## 4. Pass the file names to a command for reading the files

 Once you're satisfied that `os.listdir` is doing the right thing, we can now send these filenames to a command that can take a filename and read the file that is located there.
 Let's try this out by using a folder of images.
 In that case we would do the following: